Edinburgh Leisure 'ELevate' their learning to new levels

 13 gyms & 9 swimming pools

 Edinburgh Leisure’s first foray into digital learning was an online platform that they named ‘ELevate’.
 It was mainly used as a repository for storing online learning modules, rather than a fully functional Learning Management System.
 It was considered a little dusty and old-fashioned and although content authoring was available, the tool was not easy to use.

 The organization has 950 permanent staff members and an influx of seasonal workers, many of whom work part-time and naturally are not in office-based roles.
 The L&D function had three main goals and needed the new system:

 - To allow authors to create content, quickly and efficiently;

 - Give all staff access to learning materials that are engaging and easy to use;

 - Ensure a 100% take-up of the organization’s mandatory compliance courses.
 Essential in ensuring that the health and safety of customers are at the core of what they do.

 With this in mind, the L&D team engaged with Learning Pool to look at how their learning platform and content services could improve their learning offering.

 Having not long implemented the original version of ELevate, it was a big ask of the senior leaders to invest in yet another new platform.
 Although a charity with a modest budget, the organization does not lack the commitment to investment in L&D, and the agreement was made to implement a new system.

-Using Learning Pool’s Moodle-based platform, in just twelve weeks a new ELevate was born.
-The core content was made up of some generic training modules, together with a set of compliance modules on subjects like safeguarding, health and safety and fire safety.
+Using Learning Pool Platform, in just twelve weeks a new ELevate was born.
+The core content was made up of some generic training modules, together with a set of compliance lessons on subjects like safeguarding, health and safety and fire safety.